DayuanTan/AI-TensorFlow-Blockchain-Certificate/README.md

 There are actually four courses:
 1. [Introduction to TensorFlow for Artificial Intelligence, Machine Learning, and Deep Learning](https://www.coursera.org/learn/introduction-tensorflow)

+   From looking at the most basic of neural networks to building a basic computer vision neural network that classified clothing.
+Then take this a little further by using Convolutions that spot features in an image, and then classify and learn based on those features.
+Use ImageGenerator to deal with complex real data.
+Train the ConvNet with fit_generator, combining trainging and validation.

 2. [Convolutional Neural Networks in TensorFlow](https://www.coursera.org/learn/convolutional-neural-networks-tensorflow)
 3. [Natural Language Processing in TensorFlow](https://www.coursera.org/learn/natural-language-processing-tensorflow)
 4. [Sequences, Time Series and Prediction](https://www.coursera.org/learn/tensorflow-sequences-time-series-and-prediction)